tsunami416604/azure-docs.hu-hu/articles/azure-monitor/platform/grafana-plugin.md

 ## <a name="set-up-a-grafana-server"></a>A Grafana kiszolgáló beállítása

 ### <a name="set-up-grafana-locally"></a>Helyileg állítsa be a Grafana
 Egy helyi Grafana kiszolgáló beállításához [töltse le és telepítse a Grafana a helyi környezetben](https://grafana.com/grafana/download).
-Log Analytics-integráció a beépülő modul használatához telepítse a Grafana 5.3-as vagy újabb verziója.
+A beépülő modul az Azure Monitor integrációja használatához telepítse a Grafana 5.3-as vagy újabb verziója.

 ### <a name="set-up-grafana-on-azure-through-the-azure-marketplace"></a>Állítsa be a Grafana az Azure-ban az Azure Marketplace-en
 1. Ugrás az Azure Marketplace-en, és válassza ki a Grafana Grafana Labs által.